Share in a sentence or two what you do, in case someone landed here before landing on another page on your website.

 Now I for sure know this is SO hard but in any way you can, practice resting.
 You don’t have to sleep to rest.
 Consider finding new ways to gain recharge if napping isn’t an option.

-feeling a good breeze, hearing birds sing, feeling the sun on your face.
+Feeling a good breeze, hearing the birds sing, feeling the sun on your face.
 All of these things can revive our senses and connect us to the present moment.

 Say you’ve tried all of these things and still seem to struggle with anxiety.
 If this is true, maybe seeking professional help is your next step in managing motherhood well.

-Talking to your PCP and finding a therapist who specializes in anxiety and utilizes evidenced-based treatment could make such a difference in managing your symptoms!
+Talking to your PCP and finding a therapist who specializes in anxiety and utilizes evidence-based treatment could make such a difference in managing your symptoms!

 Looking to see who’s on your insurance panel and searching PsychologyToday is a good start.